mehdirahman88/pythia/README.md

      - Start Project
  - **Annotator**
      - Sign Up as Annotator
-     - In the home page there will be running project list
+     - View running project list in the home page
          - Click on the link
          - Label the samples
-         - Submit, and the page will refresh with new data
+         - Submit, then the page will refresh with new data

-## Future Plans
+## Future Steps
  - **Next Steps**:
-     - Multi Label Annotation
+     - Multi-label Annotation
      - View progress status in more details:
          - Annotator progress
          - Annotation speed curve.